LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    .. method:: CURL_SSLVERSION_DEFAULT()

-      Can be passed instead to tell curl to figure out the remote server's protocol, though it won't use `CURL_SSLVERSION_SSLv2()`.
+      Can be passed instead to tell curl to figure out the protocol used by the remote server, though it won't use `CURL_SSLVERSION_SSLv2()`.

 .. method:: CURLOPT_SSL_VERIFYPEER()